Updated: 28th April 2020

 A country show on an epic scale, here is our guide to BBC Countryfile Live, with information on when and where each show takes places and the best things to see and do, plus information on how to buy your ticket to the show.

-The four-day weekender returns in August 2019 to bring you the very best of Britain’s countryside.
-This year’s event will be held in 100 acres of Blenheim Palace’s beautiful parkland in Oxfordshire, plus for the first time the spectacular grounds of Castle Howard in North Yorkshire.
+The four-day weekender returns in August 2020 to bring you the very best of Britain’s countryside.
+This year’s event will be held in Windsor Great Park’s beautiful parkland in Buckinghamshire.

 Facts about the BBC Countryfile Live